The One True God is Love

 I was the wedding coordinator for a dear friend decades ago because I came free.
 I was standing with the bride just before she walked down the aisle, so I got to see firsthand her joy as she saw her groom.
 I also saw the groom's radiant face as he saw his beloved.
 What a beautiful moment in time.
 God's love makes me think of the joy and the total commitment a bride and groom have for each other on their wedding day.
 God loves to love you!

 The Lord your God is in your midst, a victorious warrior.
 He will exult over you with joy, He will be quiet in His love, He will rejoice over you with shouts of joy.
 Zephaniah 3:17 NASB®

 Loving others is a must.
 God tells us and shows us how to love through His Word, with His Spirit (Romans 5:5; 1 Corinthians 13:4-7).
-We will never completely agape love anyone because it is a supernatural phenomenon coming from the God of love.
+We will never be able to agape love anyone fully, because it is a supernatural phenomenon coming from the God of love.
 But God does want to empower us to come as close to His love as humanly possible.
-Jesus tells us in John 13 that people will know we are His by our love for one another.
+Jesus tells us in John chapter thirteen that people will know we are His by our love for one another.
 So loving others makes us a witness for Jesus.
-Neat motivation to love, isn't it?
-Read John 13:34-35; Romans 5:8; Ephesians 3:16-20, 5:1-2; 1 John 4:10-11, 19-21.
+Neat motivation to love, isn’t it?
+Read Ephesians 5:1-2; 1 John 4:19-21.

 What are your personal thoughts about how God loves you?